How to Reorganize and Rebuild Indexes in SQL Server Database?

 • Expand the Tables folder.

-• Expand the table on which we want to reorganize the indexes.
+• Expand the table on which you want to reorganize the indexes.

 • Right-click the Indexes folder and select Reorganize All.

-• In the Reorganize Indexes dialog box, verify that the correct indexes are in the Indexes to be reorganized.
+• In the Reorganize Indexes dialog box, verify the indexes to be reorganized.
 To remove an index from the Indexes to be reorganized grid, select the index and then press the Delete key.

 • Select the Compact large object column data checkbox to specify that all pages that contain large object (LOB) data are also compacted.